NicoPANW/Contrail_Cookbook/docs/index.md

 ##### MAC Address

+MAC address can be left empty and then auto-populated by OpenStack, or we can set a specific value.

 ##### Admin State

 It is a way to set the port up or down.
 This is rather useful for troubleshooting.

 ##### Fixed IPs

+This field

 ##### Static Routes